TRAIN TO BUSAN (2016)

 MonsterZero NJ Extra Trivia: Star Gong Yoo and actress Jung Yu-mi, who plays the pregnant Seong-kyeong, are actually from Busan, South Korea, the destination for our embattled train passengers.

-A solid 3 baseball bats…sadly, the only anti-zombie weapon on a train!
+A solid 3 (out of 4) baseball bats…sadly, the only anti-zombie weapon on a train!